Small things, big effect

 Prof. Sabine Fuss, Head of the working group on sustainable resource management and global change at the Mercator Research Institute on Global Commons and Climate Change (MCC) Berlin

-Dr. Doris Hafenbradl, Microbiologist and technical manager at Electrochaea GmbH Planegg
+Dr. Doris Hafenbradl, Microbiologist and Managing Director at Electrochaea GmbH Planegg

-Dr. Barbara Olfe-Kräutlein, Senior Research Associate/Research Group Leader at the Institute for Advanced Sustainability Studies Potsdam
+Dr. Barbara Olfe-Kräutlein, Research Group Leader at the Institute for Advanced Sustainability Studies Potsdam

 5G is the new magic word.
 Not only the mobile phone industry is electrified by it, but also a large part of our society.
 With modern technology one hopes for an undreamt-of increase in data transmission speed.
 The exchange of information should be even better, smoother and faster.
 Critics, on the other hand, still see major deficiencies in the infrastructure.
 Many also fear the new technology because of potential health risks.
 But also infrared radiation, which we have been using for a long time, affects our environment.
 What exactly is the effect of infrared radiation?
 Can mobile phone radiation or wireless networks really make people ill in everyday life?
 And how exactly does medicine make use of such "dangerous" types of radiation?